← Journal

 Spain Golden Visa 2026 — What Has Actually Changed for Foreign Property Buyers

 Spain's property-linked Golden Visa has ended.
-This is what the change actually means, and what alternative residency routes remain.
+This is what the change actually means in 2026, what alternative residency routes remain, and why the impact on Mallorca's market has been smaller than the headlines suggested.

-Spain's Golden Visa — the residency-by-investment program that for over a decade granted residency to non-EU buyers investing €500,000+ in Spanish property — was ended for new property-based applications by legislation in 2024.
-The change took effect in 2025.
-For foreign buyers evaluating Spanish property in 2026, this is the most important regulatory shift in a decade.
+Spain's Golden Visa — the residency-by-investment program that for over a decade granted residency to non-EU buyers investing €500,000+ in Spanish property — was ended for new property-based applications by legislation passed in 2024 (Ley Orgánica 1/2025 on judicial efficiency, which incorporated the closure as a transitional provision).
+The change took effect in April 2025.
+For foreign buyers evaluating Spanish property in 2026, this is the most important regulatory shift in a decade — but its market impact has been narrower than the headlines suggested.

-The €500,000 property route for non-EU nationals seeking Spanish residency was discontinued.
-New applications submitted after the legislation's effective date are not accepted on the property-investment basis.
+The €500,000 property-investment route for non-EU nationals seeking Spanish residency was discontinued.
+New applications submitted after the effective date are not accepted on the property-investment basis.
+Existing Golden Visa holders are not retroactively affected — their permits and family members' derivative permits continue to be processed and renewed under the legacy regime.

 What it does not change

-EU and EEA citizens can buy property in Spain with no residency implications either way.
-Non-EU citizens can still buy property freely — the change only ended the visa-linked aspect, not the right to purchase.
+EU and EEA citizens can continue to buy property in Spain with no residency implications either way — the right of free movement is unaffected.
+Non-EU citizens can still buy property freely; only the visa-linked aspect ended, not the right to purchase.
+Mallorca-specific purchase friction (the AJD, ITP, Beckham Law eligibility, the Balearic non-resident tax position) is unchanged.

 About the author